chrisgrieser/obsidian-quadro/README.md

 ```

 > [!NOTE]
-> This repo uses a pre-commit hook, which requires prevents commits that do not
+> This repo uses a pre-commit hook, which prevents commits that do not build or
-> build or have issues reported by `biome`.
+> do not pass linting.

 <!-- vale Google.FirstPerson = NO -->
 ## Credits